 07-00 days prior arrival 100% cancellation fees

-- Best time to Travel to Tanzania – Most popular season are mid December to mid March and July to October which coincide with Christmas and winter holidays and summer school breaks, during these times most accomodations have very high rates.
+- Best time to Travel to Tanzania– Most popular seasons are mid December to mid March and July to October which coincide with Christmas and winter holidays and summer school breaks.
+During these times most accommodation has very high rates.
 The great migration is generally in southern Serengeti during January & February through to March which is the season to give birth to their young.
 The long rains are in April – May and short rains in November.
-Whilst the rainy season is suitable for safaris but is not best for mountain trekking.
+Whilst the rainy season is suitable for safaris, it is not best for mountain trekking.
 Travelling during this time gives good value for money as most lodges have discounted rates.

-- Liability – African Trails (T) Ltd act as agents for hotels, transportation services, flights and other facilities provided by other vendors, firms or corporations and cannot be held responsible for delays, loss, damage, injury or accident, change of itinerary which may occur through negligency of any individual or company entrusted with such service
+- Liability– African Trails (T) Ltd acts as agents for hotels, transportation services, flights and other facilities provided by other vendors, firms or corporations and cannot be held responsible for delays, loss, damage, injury or accident, change of itinerary which may occur through negligence of any individual or company entrusted with such service

 Rates quoted are subject to change without notice should there be any increases in park fees, fuel, or VAT, third party services or any other under circumstances beyond our control in the country featured in the quote/booking.
 We should not be held responsible should airlines discontinue flights on certain routings or change scheduled timetables resulting in missed connections.
 Should an amendment in a routing or itinerary be necessary we will inform you accordingly.

 The company will not accept any liability or pay any compensation in respect of delays or lack or performance affected by “Force Majeure”.
-Force majeure means any event which the company has not control over and even in circumstances where due care was taken the event could not have been avoided or for seen.
-This includes events such as war, threat of war.
-Civil strife, terrorist activity, industrial dispute, natural disaster, adverse weather conditions, fire and similar events beyond the company’s control.
+Force majeure means any event which the company has no control over and even in circumstances where due care was taken the event could not have been avoided or foreseen.
+This includes events such as war, threat of war, civil strife, terrorist activity, industrial dispute, natural disaster, adverse weather conditions, fire and similar events beyond the company’s control.

 - DISPUTES: Once a safari is bought and deposit paid, that will be a legal binding contract between company and client .The contract will be governed by the law of Tanzania.
 Accordingly each party will irrevocably submit to the jurisdiction of Tanzania courts to settle any dispute or disagreement between them should they fail to settle the dispute amicably.